Thomas Merton Day

 A quiet day of remembrance

 Join Saint James Episcopal Church and Oasis Ministries in remembering Thomas Merton on the 50th anniversary of his death.
 This quiet day of remembrance will include times of reflection and prayer on his writings and the themes and writings of Merton’s life.
-The day will conclude with an ecumenical mass in memory of Father Louie as Merton was known in the monastery.
+The day will conclude with an ecumenical mass in memory of Father Louis as Merton was known in the monastery.
 Guiding us in this day of remembrance will be Kimberlee Peifer, Director for Contemplative Prayer and Practices at Saint James Episcopal Church and Glenn Mitchell, Director of Oasis Ministries, Camp Hill, PA.

 December 10, 2018, 10 AM – 4 PM